The Magician (2005 film): Plot

-Later in the year, Ray explains to Max his plan to "grab" 23-year-old Tony Richards, who owes millions to Ray's boss Freddy, who has explicitly ordered Ray to "make him disappear".
+Later in the year, Ray explains to Max his plan to grab 23-year-old Tony Richards, who owes millions to Ray's boss Freddy, who has explicitly ordered Ray to "make him disappear".
 After Ray grabs Tony when he leaves his apartment, he has Tony handcuff himself before moving him into the car boot to be driven into the desert for execution.
 As Ray drives, he and Max talk about the film The Dirty Dozen, which Ray believes Clint Eastwood had a role in; after Max bets a thousand that he isn't in it and Ray is mixing films up, Ray briefly opens the boot to ask Tony his thoughts, before locking him back in after he confirms Max to be correct.
 On reaching remote bushland, Ray gets out of the car and has Tony dig his own grave, which he does slowly over the course of many hours.
-After a time, while begging not to be killed, Tony reveals he has a stash of $80,000 he kept from Freddy, offering to show Ray where to dig it up in exchange for not being executed.
+While begging for his life, Tony reveals he has a stash of $80,000 he kept from Freddy, offering to show Ray where to dig it up in exchange for not being executed.
 After Max points out it couldn't hurt to check, Ray agrees to drive across the country with Tony to where the money is buried.
 On the journey, Max talks with Tony in the backseat, where he tells him about his own daughter.
-On a stop later, Max goes in to buy food for Ray and Tony at a fast food place, and two discuss the price of cars, before eating the lunch outside.
+On a stop later, Max goes in to buy food for Ray and Tony at a fast food place, and the two discuss the price of cars, before eating the lunch outside.
 The trio then begin to have casual conversations in the car, before stopping at a hotel overnight.
-As Ray showers, Max assures Tony that he thinks Ray will not kill him after he gets the money, while refusing to let him go "now".
-Privately talking to Max, Ray admits he has not made up his mind yet as whether or not to kill Tony on getting the money, that while he doesn't think he will there's "no guarantee" he won't, just as Max had said to Tony earlier.
-The next day, on reaching the remote farmhouse under which Tony says the money is buried, Tony reveals it is actually a half kilo of cocaine he had buried, hurriedly saying it is probably actually worth $100,000 while justifying why he said it was cash due to the circumstances, while believing the gun-wielding Ray will kill him.
+As Ray showers, Max assures Tony that he thinks Ray will not kill him after he gets the money, while refusing to let him go now.
+Privately talking to Max, Ray admits he has not made up his mind yet on whether or not to kill Tony after getting the money, adding that while he doesn't think he will there's no guarantee he won't, just as Max had said to Tony earlier.
+The next day, on reaching the remote farmhouse under which Tony says the money is buried, Tony reveals it is actually a half kilo of cocaine he had buried, hurriedly saying it is probably actually worth $100,000 while justifying why he said it was cash due to the circumstances.
 Appreciating his present honesty, Ray accepts the cocaine as payment and lets Tony go; Max notes Tony later moved to Queensland where he reconciled with his estranged wife and daughter.